 Brendan Cormier is a curator, editor, and designer.
 He’s currently a design curator at the Victoria & Albert Museum and was previously managing editor of Volume magazine and an urban designer and planner.
 In this episode, Jarrett and Brendan talk about how urbanism influences his work as a curator, using objects to tell stories, and the intersection of editorial and curatorial practice.

-Scratching the Surface is made possible entirely by memberships.
+Scratching the Surface is made possible entirely by listener support.

 Support the show on Patreon!

 Carl DiSalvo is an Associate Professor at the Georgia Institute of Technology where he holds dual appointments in the School of Interactive Computing and the School of Literature, Media, and Communication.
 His new book, Design as Democratic Inquiry is an exploration of ‘doing design otherwise’.
 In this conversation, Jarrett and Carl talk about the overlap of critical design and social design, what it means to design for democracy, and the role of writing in his work.

 Liam Young is a speculative architect and director whose work spans design, fiction, and futures.
 He is cofounder of Tomorrows Thought Today, an urban futures think tank, and Unknown Fields, a nomadic research studio.
 He is also the director of the Masters in Fiction and Entertainment program at SCI Arc.
 His latest project is Planet City, a story of a fictional city for the entire population of earth.
 In this wide-ranging conversation, Jarrett and Liam talk about the elasticity of the term ‘architect’, the value of storytelling and fictions, and co-opting culture to find new audiences.